'Better than the alternative': Aussie father of gravely ill son on NZ's MIQ

-An Australian father who spent 10 days in MIQ while his son was fighting for his life in intensive care praises New Zealand's ongoing border control.
+An Australian father who spent 10 days in MIQ while his son was fighting for his life in intensive care has praised New Zealand's ongoing border control.

 Newcastle Professor Kypros Kypri, with his wife and daughter, rushed across the ditch just before New Year, upon learning his son had been diagnosed with a life-threatening autoimmune condition and was in ICU.